Immigration Changes and Travel Warning

 International travel with H-1B status can be complicated.
-Below are some basic guidelines you should know about.
+Below are some basic guidelines with which you should be familiar.
 However, it is recommended that you check with your advisor before you travel if you have any questions about your situation.

-All international scholars and family members planning to depart temporarily from the U.S. and return to the Yale area must have a valid passport in order to exit the U.S. The passport must also be valid for a minimum of six months into the future at the time of re-entry to the U.S. There are a few exceptions to this passport rule outlined in the State Department document [PDF].
+All international students, scholars and family members planning to depart from the U.S. and return after a temporary absence must have a valid passport in order to exit the U.S. The passport must also be valid for a minimum of six months into the future at the time of re-entry to the U.S. There are a few exceptions to this passport rule outlined by the State Department here.

 Except for Canadian citizens, all international scholars will also need to have a valid H-1B visa stamp in their passport issued by a U.S. embassy or consulate.
 Visa stamps cannot be obtained or renewed inside the U.S.

 The visa document for the H-1B is called the Notice of Action Form I-797.

 Every nonimmigrant entering the U.S. on a sponsored visa will have what’s called an I-94 record created by the authorities upon entry.
 It is the responsibility of international students, scholars and family members to look up their I-94 record after entering the U.S. to ensure there are no errors.

 H status holders are given a specific departure date on the I-94 and must depart the U.S. by this date.
 It is critical that you know and check this date upon every entry to the U.S. If this date does not match your H-1B approval notice you must speak with your OISS adviser.

 When planning to visit a country outside the U.S. which is not your country of citizenship or legal permanent residence, be sure to research whether or not you will need a visa to enter that country.

 Canada and Mexico